 - In Transformers: Dark of the Moon, a Decepticon attack separates Optimus Prime from his trailer/weapon cache/flight gear.
 He exasperatedly demands his flight tech back.
 In the Hungarian dub, however, he calls for a technician.
 Yet Que, the Autobot technician, is standing right there!
 And in the final scene of the movie, when he tries to offer an alliance, Megatron calls Optimus Prime Sentinel Prime.
 This change of names isn't only erroneous, translating the dialog word-for-word would've been enough — since in the original, Megatron just says "Prime".
 The context made it clear which Prime he was referring to... not the one he had just shot down, but the one he was facing.

-- Harry Potter and the Goblet of Fire: When Hermione mentioned that the 1792 Triwizard Tournament was cancelled because of a cockatrice breaking free and injuring the judges, the Dutch edition translates cockatrice as basilisk.
+- Harry Potter and the Goblet of Fire: When Hermione mentions that the 1792 Triwizard Tournament was cancelled because of a cockatrice breaking free and injuring the judges, the Dutch and Italian editions translate "cockatrice" as "basilisk".
 But this is impossible, since breeding basilisks has been illegal since medieval times.
-And they certainly don't want to use one of the most deadly creatures ever in a school tournament.
-Its gaze alone would have killed the entire audience.
+And they certainly don't want to use one of the most deadly creatures ever in a school tournament—its gaze alone would have killed the entire audience.
 The terms are generally considered synonymous in the real world, however, so this was bound to come up in at least one translation.

 - The Dutch translation of The Death Gate Cycle suffered from this.
 A few added sentences in the later books serve to explain that the characters have simply been using the wrong words.
 It doesn't help.